isaacramiez00/Urban-vs-Suburban/README.md

 I would also like to explore more in depth what the minumum purchase,rent, and initial investment would be to break even on house hack.

-Lastly, explore which relationship has the stongest correlation of monthly cash flow.
+Lastly, explore which relationship has the stongest correlation with monthly cash flow.

 # Reference
 Curelop, Craig.
 The House Hacking Strategy: How to Use Your Home to Achieve Financial Freedom.
 BiggerPockets Publishing, 2019.